ruch/ghc23-chatbot/README.md

 python demo.py
 ```
 ## STREAMLIT
+Streamlit creates a web interface for your python code with a few lines of code.
+You could do it in your local or deploy it to streamlit public cloud.

+### Run locally
+`streamlit run therapist.py`

+### Deploy to public cloud
 1. Commit your code (remove API key line).
 2. Create `requirements.txt` and include all the module names (names only, import keyword not needed)
 3. Create a streamlit account and tie it to your github.
 Go to https://streamlit.io